The Antique Jewellery Company Christmas Gift Bow The Gift Guide

 A Style Revolution

-An art dealer called Samuel Bing gave his Asian art gallery a new name – ‘Art Nouveau‘ – in response to this new artistic mood and held an international exhibition in 1895 to re-open it, inviting influential artists from around the world.
-Thus, the brief but significant Art Nouveau movement was crystallised.
+An art dealer called Samuel Bing gave his Asian art gallery a new name – ‘Art Nouveau‘ – in response to this new artistic mood.
+Bing held an international exhibition in 1895 to re-open the gallery, inviting influential artists from across the globe.
+This exhibition crystallised the brief but significant Art Nouveau movement.

 Art Nouveau jewellery